 a.
-Fair value of financial instruments not carried at fair value b.
+Fair value of financial instruments that are not measured at fair value b.
 Fair value of financial instruments that are measured at fair value on a recurring basis

-The Corporation's management considers the carrying amounts recognized in the financial statements for financial assets and financial liabilities not carried at fair value to approximate their fair values or their fair values cannot be reliably measured.
+The Group's management considers the carrying amounts recognized in the consolidated financial statements for financial assets and financial liabilities not carried at fair value to approximate their fair values or their fair values cannot be reliably measured.